KolibriOS/kolibrios/data/sp/distr_data/readme_distr.txt

-Kolibri OS 0.7.7.0+ night build.
+KolibriOS 0.7.7.0+ nightly build.

-Instructions for install to other information mediums and minimal system requirements can be found in file install.txt.
-Instructions for configuring can be found in file config.txt.
+The minimum system requirements and installation instructions can be found in 'install.txt'.
+Further details for configuring and customizing KolibriOS are given in 'config.txt'.